Last updated on June 15th, 2024

 Standing in a particular spot in White Cloud, you will be able to view the panoramic scenes of the Missouri River valley.
 You will also be able to simultaneously see four states, namely Iowa, Nebraska, Missouri and Kansas, without even taking a step.

-Omar Knedik, owner of the Coffeyville Dairy Queen, made the first Icee drink in the 1960s.
-It was such a hit that Knedik had a particular machine developed to serve the Icee.
+Omar Knedlik, owner of the Coffeyville Dairy Queen, made the first Icee drink in the 1960s.
+It was such a hit that Knedlik had a particular machine developed to serve the Icee.

-Early in the 1900s, a newly-dug well begun emitting gas.
-Two University of Kansas professors determined that it was helium.
+Early in the 1900s, a newly-dug well, began emitting gas.
+Two professors from the University of Kansas determined that it was helium.
 This was an uplifting discovery for Kansas.

 The first ever Payless Shoe Store was in Topeka.
 Established in 1956, Payless begun selling quality shoes at an affordable value price.